markxnelson/weblogic-kubernetes-operator/content/samples/simple/domains/domain-home-in-image/_index.md

 description: "Sample for creating a WebLogic domain home inside a Docker image, and the domain resource YAML file for deploying the generated WebLogic domain."
 ---

-The sample scripts demonstrate the creation of a WebLogic domain home in a Docker image using one of the domain home in image samples in the [WebLogic Server Domain Docker image samples GitHub project](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples).
+The sample scripts demonstrate the creation of a WebLogic domain home in a Docker image using one of the domain home in image samples in the [WebLogic Server domain Docker image samples GitHub project](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples).
 The sample scripts have an option of putting the WebLogic domain log, server logs, server output files, and the Node Manager logs on an existing Kubernetes persistent volume (PV) and persistent volume claim (PVC).
 The scripts also generate the domain YAML file, which can then be used by the scripts or used manually to start the Kubernetes artifacts of the corresponding domain, including the WebLogic Server pods and services.

 #### Prerequisites

-Before you begin, read this guide, [Domain Resource](../../../../../site/domain-resource.md).
+Before you begin, read this document, [Domain resource]({{< relref "/userguide/managing-domains/domain-resource/_index.md" >}}).

 The following prerequisites must be handled prior to running the create domain script:

 * The WDT sample requires that `JAVA_HOME` is set to a Java JDK version 1.8 or later.
 * The operator requires WebLogic Server 12.2.1.3.0 with patch 29135930 applied.
 The existing WebLogic Docker image, `store/oracle/weblogic:12.2.1.3`, was updated on January 17, 2019, and has all the necessary patches applied; a `docker pull` is required if you pulled the image prior to that date.
-Refer to [WebLogic Docker images](../../../../../site/weblogic-docker-images.md) for details on how to obtain or create the image.
+Refer to [WebLogic Docker images]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md" >}}) for details on how to obtain or create the image.
 * Create a Kubernetes namespace for the domain unless the intention is to use the default namespace.
 * If `logHomeOnPV` is enabled, create the Kubernetes persistent volume where the log home will be hosted, and the Kubernetes persistent volume claim for the domain in the same Kubernates namespace.
-For samples to create a PV and PVC, see [Create sample PV and PVC](../../create-weblogic-domain-pv-pvc/README.md).
+For samples to create a PV and PVC, see [Create sample PV and PVC]({{< relref "/samples/simple/storage/_index.md" >}}).
 * Create a Kubernetes secret for the WebLogic administrator credentials that contains the fields `username` and `password`, and make sure that the secret name matches the value specified for `weblogicCredentialsSecretName` (see Configuration table below).
 For example:

 ```